CP11B/project_devops/README.md

 1. Integration of the Ansible-Controller VM into Terraform
 2. Automation of the private IP placement onto the inventory.yaml
 3. Automate keygen and place the keys onto the authorized_keys file

+## Debugging
+### Terraform
+- Check your AWS creds are correct and on the correct path.
+- Check that you are pointing to the correct ssh key name.

+### Ansible
+- Check that you are using the correct IP adresses in the inventory.yaml
+- Check that the ansible_id_rsa key is present in the authorized_key file

+### Jenkins

 ## Brief